1. Plummeting food production

 You can hold down the cost of driving — and balance out the increases in food prices — by finding a better deal on your car insurance.
-Get rate quotes from several insurers and you're likely to find you can pay less for your coverage, possibly by hundreds of dollars a year.
+Get rate quotes from several insurers, and you're likely to find you can pay less for your coverage, possibly by hundreds of dollars a year.

 3. More eating at home

 With so many families at home for three meals a day, food consumption in the U.S. has exploded.
-A recent article in the journal Agribusiness reported that half the participants in a food consumption survey said they'd been buying more food than usual during the pandemic, with 33% admitting to stockpiling it.
+A recent article in the journal Agribusiness reported that half the participants in a food consumption survey said they'd been buying more groceries than usual during the pandemic, with 33% admitting to stockpiling it.

 A few million people eating a few extra lunches at home every week takes a monstrous bite out of the U.S. food supply.
 As food gets more scarce, there’s really only one direction prices can go.